Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-5/README.md

 ## Steps

-1. To make the following faster - you can first deleet the node_modules folder from `/Demos/Ch01-Review../super-agent`.
+1. To make the following faster - you can first delete the node_modules folder from `/Demos/Ch01-Review../super-agent`.

     Copy/paste the `/Demos/Ch01-Review../super-agent` folder to `/WIP/Ch01` so that you have a `/WIP/Ch01/super-agent` folder.